 The Anthem breach of 78.8 million patient records in early 2015 marked the most significant breach in history.
 By the end of February, Anthem reported the breach impacted an additional 8.8 to 18.8 million non-patient records, including names, Social Security numbers, birth dates, employment data, and addresses.

 The breach began a series of healthcare hacks, including Premera Blue Cross, UCLA Health Systems, CareFirst BlueCross BlueShield, and Excellus BlueCross BlueShield.

 Excellus BlueCross Blue Shield

-The attack on the health insurer began in December of 2013 following a series of attacks that took place earlier that year.
-The breach compromised personal information of more than 10 million members and leaves members vulnerable to identity theft and fraud.
-The information stolen included birth dates, Social Security numbers, names, member ID numbers, claims information and financial account information.
+The attack on the health insurer began in December 2013, following a series of attacks that occurred earlier that year.
+The breach compromised the personal information of more than 10 million members and left members vulnerable to identity theft and fraud.
+The information stolen included birth dates, Social Security numbers, names, member ID numbers, claims data, and financial account information.

 Premera Blue Cross

-system, enabling them to gain access to personal information of members and applicants, including Social Security numbers, member identification numbers, birth dates and bank account information.
-Members included Microsoft, Starbucks and Amazon employees.
+system, enabling them to access the personal information of members and applicants, including Social Security numbers, member identification numbers, birth dates, and bank account information.
+Members included Microsoft, Starbucks, and Amazon employees.

 VTech, the maker of tablets and gadgets for children, had kids’ and parents’ information compromised by the breach of the Kid Connect and Learning Lodge app store customer database.
-The breach affected 6.4 million kids and 4.9 million parent accounts globally and marked the first attack to directly target children.
+The breach affected 6.4 million kids and 4.9 million parent accounts globally, marking the first attack to target children directly.
 It exposed personal ID information like passwords, download history, IP addresses, names, and children’s birth dates and genders.

 Office of Personnel Management